turingschool/backend-curriculum-site/module2/lessons/model_testing_in_rspec_for_sinatra_app.md

 * the space between the created songs and the expectation

 At this point you should be able to run your tests from the command line using the command `rspec`.

-*Note*: `rspec` will also take some flags to change the output.
-For a full list run `rspec --help | less`.
-For example, run `rspec -c -f d` to see how the output differs.
-If you find yourself consistently using flags you can save them to a `.rspec` file in your home directory.
-See [this](http://stackoverflow.com/questions/1819614/how-do-i-globally-configure-rspec-to-keep-the-color-and-format-specdoc-o) Stack Overflow answer for additional details.

 ### Make it Pass